 Indirect development loans can be granted to companies realizing projects concerning business creation, innovation, expansion, replacement or takeover, and which will also have a substantial impact on national economic development.

 Beneficiaries shall possess a valid business permit issued by the Ministry of the Economy.

-- a project related to expansion of his current business activities, or
+- the expansion of current business activities;

 This loan cannot be combined with other SNCI instruments.